 Be sure to stay calm when speaking to the other driver.
-Never admit to any wrong doing on your part.
-Fault isn’t always determined at the scene and it may not be clear who caused the accident.
+Never admit to any wrongdoing on your part.
+The fault isn’t always determined at the scene and it may not be clear who caused the accident.
 Therefore, do not admit that you are guilty by saying, “I’m sorry” for anything.

 Always take photos of your vehicle as soon as you possibly can after the accident.
 It is easy to see the true extent of damages sustained when you compare the before photos.

 Get the insurance company’s estimate of the damage and two independent estimates from collision repair shops you trust.
 If you are not satisfied with the insurance company’s value, don’t agree on any figures until you consult your attorney.

 An insurance company will normally offer a low settlement as soon as they possibly can.
 Never sign any settlement documents until you are sure your physical injuries have been treated and are clear.
 Also, it may take weeks or months for some injures to show up.
 You could be taking a settlement before you even realize how severely you have been injured.
 Never sign any documents before consulting an attorney when injuries are involved.

 The best defense is to always hire an experienced Personal Injury Attorney if you’re injured in any accident.
 Most lawyers only receive a fee if you are awarded damages or a settlement by working on a contingency fee basis.
 That means NO money out of your pocket to get your case started.

 Contact our office now for a free consultation if you have been injured in a car accident.
 Remember our motto… if we don’t win your case, our services are absolutely free.